faircloth-lab/uce-probe-sets/README.rst

 -----

 You are free to use these data in your analyses.
-If you use the ougroup data here, please reference [Fair:2012a]_ and this website.
+If you use the outgroup data here, please reference [Fair:2012a]_ and this website.
 You can provide the version of the data you used or provide the hash of the commit you used in the text of your manuscript, if so desired.